FREE delivery in the contiguous US!

 Kale

-Kale is one of the most nutritious greens that also thrive in cooler climates.
-In fact, kale boasts a frost tolerance of about 15°F. You can also plant many varieties in your garden, including curly kale, red Russian kale, and lacinato kale — aka dinosaur kale.
-If your kids are reluctant to eat kale, consider making kale chips or throwing it into a smoothie with peanut butter and bananas.
+Kale is nutritious and thrives in cooler climates.
+In fact, kale boasts a frost tolerance of about 15°F. There are also many varieties to choose from, such as curly kale, red Russian kale, and lacinato kale—aka dinosaur kale.
+If your kids are reluctant to test this vegetable, try baking kale chips or adding some to a smoothie with peanut butter and bananas.

 Broccoli

 Broccoli prefers cooler weather to form its tight, delicious crowns.
-However, they’re sensitive to frost.
-If you live in a colder region, make sure to protect them with a cover.
-It’s best to sow them directly into the ground during late summer or early September.
+However, it’s sensitive to frost, so make sure you cover your plants if you live in colder regions.
+It’s best to sow broccoli seeds directly into the ground during late summer.
 This allows plenty of time for them to grow properly.
-You can also use transplants to ease the process.

 Lettuce

-If you’re looking for an easy veggie to grow this fall, lettuce is one of your best options.
+If you’re looking for an easy veggie to grow this fall, lettuce is your best bet.
 It’s a fast-growing green that flourishes in cool weather, whether you use seeds or transplants.
-Plus, lettuce can survive through winter, as long as you protect it with a row cover.
+Plus, lettuce can survive through winter, as long as you cover it.

 Carrots

-Carrots are incredibly versatile vegetables.
+Carrots are versatile vegetables.
 You can toss them in an autumn salad, roast them as a side dish, or throw them in a soup for a chilly day.
-Carrot seeds are tiny and delicate, so make sure to sow them as evenly as possible.
-If you want a fall harvest, sow the seeds no later than 10 weeks before the first frost date.
+The seeds are tiny and delicate, so make sure to sow them as evenly as possible.
+If you want a fall harvest, plant seeds no later than 10 weeks before the first frost date.

 Cauliflower

-Like broccoli, cauliflower thrives in cool temperatures, but it’s sensitive to frost, so make sure to cover it.
-There’s a lot of color variety, including white, green, and purple.
-Also, set your cauliflower seeds or transplants about 18-24 inches apart to allow them to grow correctly.
+Like broccoli, cauliflower thrives in cool temperatures, but it needs to be covered because it’s sensitive to frost.
+Also, sow your cauliflower seeds or transplants about 18–24 inches apart to allow them to grow correctly.

 Brussels Sprouts